Fowler Named USA Throws Coach for Pan-American Sports Festival

-Sandy Fowler begins her fourth season as an assistant coach with the University of Michigan women's track and field program.
+Sandy Fowler begins her fourth season as an assistant coach with the University of Michigan women's track and field program (2012-present).
 As a former world-class thrower, Fowler oversees all throwing events for the Wolverines.

 In three seasons, Fowler has helped five athletes qualify for the NCAA East Preliminary Rounds and guided two to the NCAA Outdoor Championships.